The Best Boomboxes with Bluetooth and FM/AM for Your Studio or Workspace

 The KLIM B4 Boombox features a clean design along with a remote.

-KLIM makes a variety of Bluetooth boomboxes but the most interesting option is the B4 model which has all the same features as the Sony but with an internal rechargeable battery and a remote.
-It also has more powerful 3 watt speakers as opposed to the 2 watt on the Sony.
-It’s a great package with clean design that is listed at $70 but can often be found on sale for less, and is available in white or black.
+KLIM makes a variety of Bluetooth boomboxes but the most interesting option is the B4 model which has all the same features as the Phillips but with an internal rechargeable battery and a remote.
+It also has more powerful 3 watt speakers as opposed to the 2 watt on the Phillips.
+It’s a great package with clean design that is listed at $70 but can often be found on sale for less, and is available in white, grey, or black.

 KLIM B4 Boombox: $70